Understand the Customer’s Buying Patterns

-Having spent a good part of my career in purchasing and in sales, I’ve learned that buyers do not think the same way salespeople think; they have different agendas, different concerns, and different motivators.
-And, just as good salespeople have a system for selling, good buyers have a system for buying.
+For many years, I’ve spent a good part of my career in purchasing and in sales, I’ve learned that buyers do not think the same way salespeople think.

-Let’s take a look at the buyer mentality — a better understanding of it will help you conduct your sales calls more comfortably and effectively.
+Let’s take a look at the buyer mentality — a better understanding of it will help you conduct your sales calls more comfortably and effectively this 2021 and in the years ahead.

 - For accounts payable, reconciling a price difference between a quote and an invoice on a particular line item